onflow/flow-go/language.md

 The parameters need to be enclosed in parentheses.
 The return type, if any, is separated from the parameters using the `->` keyword (a hyphen followed by a right angle bracket).
 The function code needs to be enclosed in opening and closing braces.

 Each parameter can have a label, the name that a function call needs to use to provide an argument value for the parameter.
-Argument labels preceed the parameter name.
+Argument labels precede the parameter name.
 The special argument label `_` indicates that a function call can omit the argument label.
 If no argument label is provided, the function call must use the parameter name.

 Each parameter needs to have a type annotation, which follows the parameter name after a colon.